 Cats pretend to spray because they haven’t learned how.
-It’s learned from their mothers or other cats as kittens.
-If its mother doesn’t teach the kitten how to spray with urine, it will only phantom spray.
+It’s learned from their mothers or other cats while kittens.
+If its mother doesn’t teach the kitten how to spray with urine, it will phantom spray.
 This behavior is observed in neutered and non-neutered males and females.

-It can be a sign of stress, so you must figure out why your cat is phantom spraying.
-There are many reasons which relate to cats’ social behaviors.
+It can be a sign of stress, so you must learn why your cat is phantom spraying.
+Many explanations relate to cats’ social behaviors.